 - Equate total risk

-- Review IT organizational structure
+- Review information technology organizational structure

-- Review IT policies and procedures
+- Review information technology policies and procedures

-- Review IT standards
+- Review information technology standards

-- Review IT documentation
+- Review information technology documentation

-- Review the organization’s BIA
+- Review the organization’s business improvement area (BIA)

 - Interview the appropriate personnel